ThorstenHans/ngx-electron/README.md

 Checkout the introduction post on my [blog](https://medium.com/@ThorstenHans/integrating-angular-and-electron-using-ngx-electron-9c36affca25e#.4scol1nli) for more details.

+## Breaking changes

+With version `1.0.1` static properties like `isElectronApp` and `runningInElectron` have been removed.
+Use instance property `isElectronApp` instead.
 ## Installation

 `ngx-electron` can be installed easily using either `yarn` or `npm` commands in the scope of an angular project.